thyb/contentify/readme.md

 Why ?
 -----

-In my team at [OAuth.io](https://oauth.io), we needed an efficient way for non-developer collaborators to work on the wording of the service without having to learn the HTML and Git/Github so I decided to make an easy way to work collaboratively with them while I can worry on the code and them on the wording.
+My team and I at [OAuth.io](https://oauth.io) needed an efficient way for non-developer collaborators to work on the wording of the service without having to learn the HTML and Git/Github so I decided to make an easy way to work collaboratively with them.
+Now I can worry about the code and they can worry about the wording.

 License
 -------